wethinkcode/bash-rag/README.md

 ###  Usage
 - Run `./setup-and-prompt.sh` to run the full, slow example.
-- After that, run `prompt.sh "your user prompt"` to search, build the prompt and run the model.
+- After that, run `prompt.sh` to search, build the prompt and run the model.
 - Note that the SQLite extensions for Mac M-chip is installed, but you will have to install it manually for other architectures.

+## Keyword search with plain SQLite
+### Features
+- Just plain SQLite, no extensions or dependencies.
+- Classic text search: Uses SQLite's built-in full-text search with BM25 ranking algorithm.
+- Handles typos and partial matches: Uses SQLite's built-in `trigram` tokenizer.
+- Source documents aren't stored in the database, only the index, making it space efficient.

+###  Limitations
+- Doesn't use embeddings or semantic search, so searching for "motor vehicle" wouldn't match "car".
+Relies on keyword search (BM25), though this is sufficient for many use cases.
+- Also doesn't work well with long questions, and not just keywords.
+- It would be useful to add performance comparisons with other RAG methods.

+###  Usage
+- Run `./setup-and-prompt.sh` to run the full, slow example.
+- After that, run `prompt.sh` to search, build the prompt and run the model.